Oregon program honors oldest farms in continuous operation

 SALEM, Ore.
 (AP) — An Oregon program will honor the state’s oldest farms in continuous operation at a ceremony this weekend, including two farms that have been tilled for 150 years.

-The awards reported on by the Capital Press also include a dozen farming operations that are a century old.
+The awards reported on by the Capital Press also include a dozen farming operations that are a century old from all over the state, from populous Multnomah County to rural areas in Umatilla and Wasco counties.

-The farms to be honored are located all over the state, from populous Multnomah County to rural areas in Umatilla and Wasco counties.
+Mullen Farms is one of two sesquicentennial farms designated this year by the Oregon Century Farm and Ranch Program.

-One farm in Saint Paul was founded in 1852 — seven years before Oregon became a state.
+Founded in 1852, seven years before Oregon became a state, a farm in Saint Paul, Ore., is continuing to build on its legacy as a family operation.

 Most Read Nation & World Stories